Shreveport, Louisiana: Economy

-Outside of the manufacturing, gambling and hotel industries in Shreveport, JPMorgan Chase, Capital One, and Regions Financial Corporation have regional offices in Shreveport's downtown and surrounding districts and neighborhoods.
-Dallas–Fort Worth and Metro Atlanta-based AT&T, and New York-based Verizon Communications are also prevalent in the city.
+Gambling and hotel industries in Shreveport, JPMorgan Chase, Capital One, and Regions Financial Corporation have regional offices in Shreveport's downtown and surrounding districts and neighborhoods.
 AT&T's regional headquarters is located in Downtown Shreveport.
-Walmart, Lamar Advertising Company, Target and Best Buy, and United Parcel Service also have facilities throughout Shreveport.
 Amazon and Governor Edwards announced plans to open a fulfillment center in 2021.

-Amazon began construction on the $200 million fulfillment center in 2021 with completion expected by the end of 2022.The fulfillment center has been expected to create 1,000 direct jobs.
+Amazon began construction on the $200 million fulfillment center in 2021 with completion expected by the end of 2022.
+The fulfillment center was expected to create 1,000 direct jobs.
 Additionally, other business investments alongside Amazon during the early 2020s contributed more than $750 million to revitalizing and expanding the municipal and metropolitan economy.
+By October 2023, Amazon planned to open a second facility in Shreveport.

+In December 2023, the city council approved a lease of Millennium Studios to rapper 50 Cent's new production company.

+In 2014, the city government pumped $16.5 million into Mall St. Vincent in an attempt to attract new customers to the mall.
+However, by 2021, Auntie Anne's, Gymboree, Grimaldi's Pizzeria, and Sears had closed their Mall St. Vincent operations, leaving Dilliards as the only anchor store.